-Your limited company may be liquidated (wound up) if it can't pay people or organisations (creditors) it owes money to.
+Your limited company may be liquidated (wound up) if it cannot pay people or organisations it owes money to (its creditors).

-Your creditors have asked you to pay your debts
+Creditors have asked your company to pay its debts

 When your company owes money the creditors may try to recover the debt by issuing an official request for payment, called a statutory demand.